Jeep Wagoneer (SJ): Kaiser years

 At its introduction, the Jeep Wagoneer had no direct competition.
-For comparison, it took another 8 years for Land Rover Range Rover to start in only a two-door body style.
-It took until 1981 for the four-door 4x4 to be developed and Range Rover sales in the U.S. began in 1987.
+For comparison, it took another eight years for Land Rover's Range Rover to start in only a two-door body style.
+It took until 1981 for the four-door 4×4 to be developed and Range Rover sales in the United States began in 1987.

 1963–1964

 The original Wagoneer is a full-size body-on-frame vehicle that shared its architecture with the Gladiator pickup truck.
 At first, it offered many body types, suspension, and drivetrain options.
-Available as both two- or four-door wagons, the two-door could be had as a "Panel Delivery" model with windowless sides behind the doors and double "barn doors" in the rear instead of the usual tailgate and roll-down rear window.
+Available as both two- and four-door wagons, the two-door could be had as a "Panel Delivery" model with windowless sides behind the doors and double "barn doors" in the rear instead of the usual tailgate and roll-down rear window.

 Early Wagoneers were powered by Willys' new "Tornado" SOHC 230 CID six-cylinder engine, which had debuted in 1962 as an option for Jeep's previous Station Wagons.
 The engine developed 140 hp and was noted for being fuel-efficient for its day.
-Both a 3-speed manual and automatic transmission were offered, each available with either 2WD rear-wheel-drive, or part-time four-wheel-drive without a center differential, but with manually locking front hubs.
-The Warn hubs were utilized to engage or disengage the front wheels, to switch the drive-train between two-wheel or four-wheel drive mode.
+Both a 3-speed manual and automatic transmission were offered, each available with either rear-wheel-drive or part-time four-wheel-drive without a center differential, but with manually locking front hubs.
+The Warn hubs were utilized to engage or disengage the front wheels, to switch the drivetrain between two-wheel-drive and four-wheel-drive mode.